Rybczynski theorem

 The Rybczynski theorem was developed in 1955 by the Polish-born English economist Tadeusz Rybczynski (1923–1998).
 It states that at constant relative goods prices, a rise in the endowment of one factor will lead to a more than proportional expansion of the output in the sector which uses that factor intensively, and an absolute decline of the output of the other good.

-In the context of the Heckscher–Ohlin model of international trade, open trade between two regions often leads to changes in relative factor supplies between the regions.
-This can lead to an adjustment in the quantities and types of outputs between the two regions.
-The Rybczynski theorem explains the outcome from an increase in one of these factor's supply as well as the effect on the output of a good which depends on an opposing factor.
+In the context of the Heckscher–Ohlin model of international trade, regions opened to trade often take the relative prices of goods as given.
+When there is a change in relative factor supply, the Rybczynski theorem explains the output changes and how factors are reallocated between the two sectors.
+In essence, both factors will move towards the sector that uses the factor that sees an increase in the relative supply more intensively, leading to a rise in output in this sector and an absolute decrease in output in the other sector.

 Eventually, across both countries, market forces would return the system toward equality of production in regard to input prices such as wages (the state of factor price equalization).